amidos2006/gym-pcgrl/README.md

 - `self.get_num_tiles()`: This function get the number of different tiles that can appear in the observation space
 - `get_border_tile()`: This function get the tile index to be used for padding a certain problem.
 It is used by certain wrappers.
 - `adjust_param(**kwargs)`: This function that helps adjust the problem and/or representation parameters such as modifying `width` and `height` of the generated map.
-- `get_action_meaning()`: This function returns a string that explains the values of the different actions
-- `get_observation_meaning()`: This function returns a string that explains the values of the observation

 ## Supported Problems
 Problems are the current games that we want to apply PCGRL towards them.
 The following table lists all the supported problems in the interface: